-McCasland’s wife, Peggy Ann McCasland, 44, was then arrested after police found about a half-ounce of methamphetamine, numerous type of pills and items related to the use and dealing of methamphetamine and marijuana, Moore said.
+McCasland’s wife, Peggy Ann McCasland, 44, then was arrested after police found about a half-ounce of methamphetamine, numerous types of pills and items related to the use and dealing of methamphetamine and marijuana, Moore said.

 She faces charges of possession of methamphetamine, possession of a controlled substance, possession of paraphernalia and maintaining a common nuisance after the incident investigated by Moore, Detective Crystal Schapson and officers Jacob Florine and Mathew Carver.

 Both McCaslands remained in jail Monday pending their initial hearings in Jackson Circuit Court.

 Moore said the investigation that led police to William McCasland stemmed from numerous controlled buys of methamphetamine.